iagorodrigueznieto/Repo-with-Enviroments/README.md

 # Repo-with-Enviroments
-Repo para enviroments actualizado
+Updated Readme file

 ## Clonation of the Repo
-Cloning the Repo may be done by using Git clone (Url of the repo) command in your terminal.
+Cloning the Repo might be done by using Git clone (Url of the repo) command in your terminal.
 (Must be using Git application)
  > git clone https://github.com/iagorodrigueznieto/Repo-with-Enviroments